schmelling/clock_evo/open_notebook/2016-10-14-open-science-statement.md

 ### Python Reference List

 I will analyze and visualize the data produced in the project using Python and this got me thinking about other people that want to contribute to the project but do not know much about Python.
 Therefore I will try to create a reference list for Python.
-This will at first be a [GitHub repo]() where I sort links to books, videos, online tutorials and more, in categories.
-This repo will thus manly contain various markdown files.
+This will at first be a [GitHub repo](https://github.com/schmelling/python_materials) where I sort links to books, videos, online tutorials and more, in categories.
+This repo will thus mainly contain various markdown files.

 -- Cheers, Nic